LucasColas/Snake-AI/README.md

 If you run `game_AI.py` it will train the AI.
 It launches a pygame window with the AI playing the snake. in `game_AI.py` there's function called train.
 You can change (uncomment) the code to load an existing model if you want.
 If you have no model, a model will be saved by the code.
 Every time the AI beats the record the model is saved.
 I used Deep Q Learning.
 There's not a predined number of episodes.
 You close the game whenever you want.

+The neural network is a multi layer perceptron with one hidden layer.

 You can also press "m" if you want to increase the speed of the rendering of the game (hence you increase the speed of training).
 Press "l" if you want to reduce the speed (it's good to see your AI playing snake).